 A total of 110 samples were collected from six groups of ready-to-eat (RTE) food products.
 As shown in Table 2, 12.7% of the samples were identified as Listeria spp.
 The results indicated that the isolates of Listeria spp. were obtained from schnitzel, burgers, Olivier salad, and sushi.
-Of these food products, schnitzel and burgers exhibited the highest prevalence of Listeria spp., with 6 (42%) and 5 (35) of the 14 isolated Listeria spp. in schnitzel and burger samples was 30% and 25%, respectively (Table 2).
+Of these food products, schnitzel and burgers exhibited the highest prevalence of Listeria spp., with 6 (42%) and 5 (35) of the 14 isolated Listeria spp., respectively.
+Consequently, the prevalence of Listeria spp. in schnitzel and burger samples was 30% and 25%, respectively (Table 2).